 Welcome to St John's!
-As Senior Dean, I look forward to your arriving in Oxford, where you'll meet my successor, Jason Schnell.
-I am writing to you to introduce Jason and our four Junior Deans: Aravind Ganesh, Giustina Monti, Nina Schneider and Jacob Taylor.
+As Senior Dean, I look forward to your arriving in Oxford.
+I am writing to you to introduce myself and our four Junior Deans: Giustina Monti, Nina Schneider, Jacob Taylor, and Sa'eed Husaini.
 Our aim is to make St John's a place where everyone can pursue their studies, enjoy their free time, and flourish both socially and intellectually.
 To that end, the Deans have an important welfare role and are responsible for discipline in College, and it will be helpful for you to know what it is that we do.